SECS Sovereign

 Execution Pipeline

-- Identity-free processing — 14 forbidden fields enforced at the gate
+- Identity-free processing — 13 forbidden fields stripped before Accept

 Observed Performance